Spanish law when someone dies essentially deals with the rules for managing their estate and is much simpler if all documentation is in place.

 Rules for the Distribution of Assets

-Spanish law stipulates that in the absence of a valid will assets should be distributed as follows:
+Spanish Law when someone dies stipulates that in the absence of a valid will assets should be distributed as follows:

 - Equally to any children of the marriage (or if any child has predeceased the parent then to their children per stirpes),

 - If no children, equally to surviving parents,

 - If no surviving parents then to the closest of other surviving ascendants (uncles, aunts, grandparents),

 - In the absence of surviving ascendants, to the surviving spouse,